 The mayor is pleased to attend community functions and bring greetings on behalf of the City.
 In the event that the Mayor is unavailable, a member of council will be asked to attend on behalf of the Mayor.
 Please send an email to email@example.com with the following details: the name of the event, date, time, and location; contact information for the organizers; a description of the event; and the Mayor’s role (i.e. remarks, ribbon cutting, attendance only, etc.).

 Upper Riverside Park is the event location of choice for organizers wishing to host large scale community festivals, civic celebrations and community events.
 Your event can be packaged and priced based on the number of attendees you are expecting and the amenities and services that will be required-block.

 As Riverside Park is a destination park; with many residents and tourists visiting on a daily basis, events held on Upper Riverside Park must be open to the public and may not restrict access.

 Market Square is a contemporary space and is ideal for hosting festivals, concerts, community events and civic celebrations.
 Please consider the following when requesting use of Market Square:

 - Only non-profit organizations will be approved for the use of Market Square.

 - Events must be open to the public and cannot be ticketed.

 - The ice rink/water feature must remain accessible to the public at all times.
 Exceptions may be permitted at the discretion of City staff for performances or other public events taking place on the concrete pad; but not for displays.

 - Access to power is available, but must be approved through the special event process.

 - The washrooms in the pavilion are open when the ice or water feature is operational.
-Provisions of additional portable washroom facilities may be required.
+Provisions of additional portable washroom facilities may be required-block.